ashish28ranjan/dotfiles/README.md

 new environment.
 For more specific local needs I use the `.local` files described in the [`Local Settings`](#local-settings) section.

+**Note:** This project is a fork of [`Cătălin’s dotfiles`](https://github.com/alrra/dotfiles).
+However, I have modified it so much according to my preferences and use cases that it is now virtually impossible to merge it to upstream.

 ## Setup

 To set up the `dotfiles` just run the appropriate snippet in the